 You have rights provided by federal laws enacted by the U.S. Congress.
 When another party or institution violates these rights, you can seek monetary remedies or injunctive relief through a civil rights lawsuit.

-The civil rights inherited by U.S. citizens are extensive, but generally prohibit discriminative actions against protected classes under any circumstances, disruptions in the procedural due process of the criminal justice system, and the violation of the core rights provided in key constitutional amendments.
 At Ankin Law, our experienced civil rights lawyers can review your case to determine the best avenue for remedying the violations imposed on you.

 Request a FREE Case Evaluation